Lake Muskoka: Muskoka Lakes Association

 The Muskoka Lakes Association (MLA) is a lake advocacy group that focuses on maintaining the Muskoka area for future generations of cottagers, as Lake Muskoka is a major hub for many cottagers in the area.
 The Muskoka Lakes association was formed in 1894, therefore has been functioning for over 120 years.
 The Muskoka Lakes Association also focuses on Lake Muskoka's sister lakes – Lake Joseph, as well as Lake Rosseau.
 The MLA currently represents thousands of people in the Muskoka area, both local and seasonal.

 One of the primary focuses of the MLA is to invest in the quality of the lake itself.
 They started with the contemporary Water Quality Initiative in 2000, however "early MLA water testing began in 1972"; over 100 volunteers, in 2013, collected water samples from designated sites in order to facilitate this initiative.
 These samples are used to analyze various bacteria counts in the water, the amount of dissolved organic carbon, phosphorus, temperature trends, and calcium.
 In 2013 the MLA collected over 1100 water samples from the Muskoka area.
 As seen in the 2013 Water Quality Report, the Muskoka Lakes Association focuses on 18 key areas affecting the Lake Muskoka region: Alport Bay, Arundle Lodge, Bala Bay, Beaumaris, Boyd Bay, Browning Island, Dudley Bay, East Bay, Eilean Gowan, Muskoka Bay, Muskoka Sands, North Bay, Stephen's Bay, Taylor Island, Walker's Point, Whiteside Bay, and Willow Beach.

 Beyond the Water Quality Initiative, the Muskoka Lakes Association extends environmental advocacy by holding seminars in partnership with the Muskoka Conservancy as well as the Ontario Trillium Foundation.
-These seminars act as " a vehicle to inform shoreline owners on manageable ways to protect the quality of our lakes and rivers and encourage the preservation of natural water’s edge habitats.
-Lisa Noonan, Office Manager, Muskoka Lakes Association.".
-The MLA also holds an annual Seedling Day in mid-late spring, where waterfront residents can preorder and purchase native plants to help prevent erosion of their shoreline.
+The seminars act as " a vehicle to inform shoreline owners on manageable ways to protect the quality of our lakes and rivers and encourage the preservation of natural water’s edge habitats.
+Lisa Noonan, Office Manager, Muskoka Lakes Association."
+The MLA also holds an annual Seedling Day in mid-late spring in which waterfront residents can preorder and purchase native plants to help prevent erosion of their shoreline.

-Historically the Muskoka Lakes Association has always largely focused on water-based issues, almost 100 years ago the MLA campaigned for the federal government to require all pleasure crafts to have working lights.
+The Muskoka Lakes Association has always largely focused on water-based issues.
+Almost 100 years ago, the MLA campaigned for the federal government to require all pleasure crafts to have working lights.
 The many issues that surround safe and respectful boating continue to be a primary concern of the MLA.
 The MLA aims to reduce boating issues through their partnership with BOATsmart!, by encouraging boaters to receive proper and practical boating instructions.
 The MLA does so by providing discounts to MLA members towards BOATsmart! boating courses.
-The Muskoka Lakes Association is also a founding partner of Safe and Quiet Lakes, which is "an association of volunteers who strive for safe and quiet lakes.
-Through dialogue, education and advocacy, talented and committed volunteers promote safe, respectful and environmentally conscientious boating practices."
+The Muskoka Lakes Association is also a founding partner of Safe and Quiet Lakes, which is an association of volunteers.